 I recently had to cancel my Adobe Creative Cloud subscription, so post-production on this film was done entirely in HitFilm, which I had purchased a few years ago.
 This was the first real project I had tried in HItFilm.
 Unlearning habits learned from years of using the same software was a little tricky, but I soon learned to enjoy HitFilm and I’m quite happy with how the effects turned out.
 All photo editing was done in a demo version of Affinity photo, which expired on my final day of editing.
 All stock photos were sourced from free stock image sites.

 To be very honest, I had my doubts about this film.
 I thought it might be too weird, or too odd or would only appeal to my own sensibilities.
 But in the few days since I’ve released it to the world, I’ve had so much positive feedback from people.
+It even made it into a film festival.
 I guess I should just trust my weirdness more.

 Shot on my Canon 77d, with the 40mm pancake lens, Rode Videomic and my cheap plastic tripod.